A father who cares. In honor of Father’s Day.

 “Cast all your anxiety on Him because He cares for you” (I Peter 5:7)

-On Father’s Day the pastor spoke on the importance of an honorable dad.
-But as he spoke, tears slid down her face, and she quickly closed her eyes to hide the pain.
-She now realized how deep the loss of an unfulfilled relationship was.
-She was also afraid.
+On Father’s Day the pastor spoke of the importance of having an honorable dad.
+But as he spoke, tears slid down her face.
+She was instantly embarrassed, and quickly brushed them away.
+Although sensitive to the pain of an unfulfilled relationship, she was hesitant to acknowledge the hurt.
+She was afraid.

-The love of fathers for their children always caught her eye.
-It was like a bubbling waterfall.
+Many times she noticed other women and their fathers, as the warmth of his love spilled over their lives like a bubbling waterfall.
 But, for her, that part of the puzzle was missing.

-But after today she can rest in the arms of her heavenly Father.
-He’s the father she always wanted, and needed.
+And now, when she’s overwhelmed with the issues of life, and needs someone to lean on, she can rest in the arms of her heavenly Father.
+He is the father she always wanted, and needed.